bmcmahen/ppub-pandoc-convert/README.md

 The pandocToPpub converter is complete.

-## currently supported metadata:
+## Currently supported metadata

 - author
 - title

-The below metadata work for the MIT Thesis Template
+The below metadata work for the MIT Thesis Template:

 - university
 - degree